jollified/jollified/README.md

 >blender 3d for making 3d models and animations to use in my projects.

 - if you ever feel the need to contact me, my discord username is `@jollyguy.`, and my roblox username is `SlurpeeMaster19`.

-wanna see what i’m up to? scroll down!